BhavyaPopli7/RFP-Management-System/README.md

 npm install

 Create a backend/.env file:
-i have already created it just and values for each key
+i have already created it just add values for each key

 Start Backend:
 npm run dev